Account Take-over or Account Takeover Fraud and why it’s not the same as identity theft.

 - Email password

 Maybe you also know other bonus information like your neighbor’s employer, her city of birth or her social security number.
 Now, question time: what do you do with that information?
-A: You take the username and password and access your neighbor’s email account: You are taking over an account because you are entering an existing account that belongs to someone else.
-B: You take her personal information and create a new account or a new application to ask for credit: You are stealing an identity because you are not using an existing account; you are using her information to create a new one as if your neighbor was opening it.
-In this case, you are stealing an identity to pretend you are someone else and create a new account.
+A: You take the username and password and access your neighbor’s email account: In this case, you are taking over an account because you are entering an existing account that belongs to someone else.
+B:: Instead of taking over an existing account, you take her personal information and create a new account or a new application to ask for credit.
+In this scenario, you are stealing an identity because you are not using an existing account; you are using her information to create a new one as if your neighbor was opening it.
+In this case, you are stealing an identity to pretend you are someone else and creating a new account.
 In both situations, you need to have the other person’s information, but what you do with this information determines whether it is account takeover or identity theft.

 How does account takeover happen?

 Account takeover starts days, weeks or months before the customer finds a fraudulent transaction.
-Detection and prevention are hard because it starts when a bad actor buys a set of breached personal data such as username and password.
+Without a tip-off line to check on unusual activity, detection and prevention are hard because it starts when a bad actor buys a set of breached personal data such as username and password.
 Fraudsters may try to attack login interfaces in an automated fashion, with data stolen through a phishing attack or a previous database hacking, and test them against other web services.
 By running a script against the login interface, they can test thousands of username and password combinations per second and find the working pairs.
 Once they find the “good” combinations, they either go ahead and take over the accounts right there and then or resell those verified credentials for a higher price in the dark web, as verified credentials are more valuable.
-This process taking place behind the scenes is most of the times missed by online businesses, making protection harder.
-The first time the attack surfaces is after the fact; when the legitimate user realizes something happened in their account.
+This process taking place behind the scenes usually happens without businesses noticing it, making protection harder.
+Normally, the first time the attack surfaces is after the fact; when the legitimate user realizes something happened in their account.

 What type of data is used for an account takeover?